top of page

 • Fast incident response: In the event of a breach, they act quickly to contain and resolve the issue.

 Ignoring vendor-related threats can be costly.
-The average third-party breach now exceeds $4 million—and that’s before factoring in reputational harm or lost business.
+The average third-party breach now costs over $4 million, not counting damage to your reputation or lost business.

-But by investing in supply chain security now, you’re building resilience that protects your customers, your operations, and your future.
+By investing in supply chain security now, you build resilience that protects your customers, your operations, and your future.

 Taking Action Now: Your Supply Chain Security Checklist

 Want to secure your business from third-party cyber threats?
-Start here:
+Start here with cybersecurity practices:

-• Verify security credentials — Require certifications and request audit results.
+• Verify security credentials.
+Require certifications and ask for audit results.

-• Lock it into contracts — Include breach notification timelines and security standards in your agreements.
+• Lock it into contracts.
+Make sure your agreements include breach notification timelines and security standards.

-• Leverage expert support — Managed security services can fill in the gaps and scale with your needs.
+• Leverage expert support.
+Managed security services can fill in the gaps and grow with your needs.

 Comments